jgarst/AdvancedLab/README.md

+Copyrighted materials are encrypted with git-crypt.
+Ask Jared For the key.

 Ongoing work for the Davis Advanced Lab (122).
 Folders correspond to individual elements of the course.
 What follows is a current state